rbhenao/ambar_ec2/ec2/README.md

 - In Route 53 go to -> Hosted zones -> `yourdomain.com` -> Create A record
 - Leave record name blank for root domain, toggle the use alias button, and route traffic to cloudfront distribution.. should be something like `<front-end-random-string>.cloudfront.com`
 - Click Create.
 Now make a second record but this time enter www for the name to make one for the www subdomain
-- Return to Cloud front and go to -> Distributions -> Your api distribtuion -> and copy distribution domain name
+- Return to Cloud front and go to -> Distributions -> Your api distribution -> and copy distribution domain name
 - Return to Route 53 hosted zones and create a third A record.
 - This time enter api for the name for the api subdomain.
 Route it to your api cloudfront domain name: `<api-random-string>.cloudfront.com`
 - All done with Cloudfront and route 53 configs!

 ### Step 4.
 Disable direct access to the ec2 DNS
-You should be able teo access your Ambar instance from your domain name now.
+You should be able to access your Ambar instance from your domain name now.
 However, it can still be bypassed by accessing the ec2 instances domain directly i.e, by typing (`ec2-ip-address-here.us-west-1.compute.amazonaws.com` into the browser.
 You will need to disable this by allowing only cloudfront acccess to this domain
 - In the EC2 dashboard select Network & Security -> Security Groups -> Create New security group
 - Name it something like ambar front-end access
 - Add an Inbound rule Type HTTP, Destination Custom and click the search bar.
 Scroll down to the prefix-list and `select com.amazonaws.global.cloudfront.origin-facing` This is a list of all cloudfront ips which you are giving access to.